sirbrillig/phpcs-changed/README.md

 The `--clear-cache` option will clear the cache before running.
 This works with or without caching enabled.

+The `--always-exit-zero` option will make sure the run will always exit with `0` return code, no matter if there are lint issues or not.
+When not set, `1` is returned in case there are some lint issues, `0` if no lint issues were found.
+The flag makes the phpcs-changed working with other scripts which could detect `1` as failure in the script run (eg.: arcanist).

 THE `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
 It leads to better performance when used with arcanist.

 ## PHP Library